seleniumforest/liquidstakingzone/README.md

     - priceUpdateJob - updates prices for STassets and base assets
     - externalAccountsCheckerJob - looks for Stride external account balances
     - statusWatcherJob - watches for latest sync status and sends notifications in case of failure.
 Runs on :3000
-4) messagaes - handlers for each message type
+4) messagaes - handlers for each message type. look at messages/readme.md